-The AC ripple must not exceed 10%.
+AC ripple must not exceed 1.2v Peak to Peak.

 OVERSEAS CONNECTIONS

 Care must be taken when connecting to a supply abroad as the supply may have reverse polarity.
 Reverse polarity can lead to safety issues due to the fact that when electrical equipment is switched off it may not be electrically isolated.
 The only certain way of making equipment safe is to unplug it.